Freda Du Faur

 Emmeline Freda Du Faur (16 September 1882 – 13 September 1935) was an Australian mountaineer, credited as the first woman to climb New Zealand's tallest mountain, Aoraki / Mount Cook.
 Du Faur was a leading amateur climber of her day.
 She was the first female high mountaineer known to be active in New Zealand, although she never lived there.

-"Freda Du Faur extended the limits of the possible, not just for women, but for all guided climbers of the period.
-Key factors were her rock-climbing ability, determination, and physical fitness".

 Early life

 Du Faur was born in Croydon, Sydney, on 16 September 1882.
-She was the daughter of Frederick Eccleston Du Faur (1832–1915), a public servant who, after retirement, became a stock, station, and land agent, and patron of the arts, and his second wife, Blanche Mary Elizabeth Woolley (1845–1906).
-Her grandfather was Professor John Woolley.
+She was the daughter of Frederick Eccleston Du Faur (1832–1915), a public servant who, after retirement, became a stock, station, and land agent, and patron of the arts, and his second wife, Blanche Mary Elizabeth Woolley (1845–1906), daughter of Professor John Woolley and sister of Emmeline M. D. Woolley.

-She was educated at Sydney Church of England Girls Grammar School.
+Du Faur was educated at Sydney Church of England Girls Grammar School.
 She probably developed her passion for mountaineering when she lived with her family near the Ku-ring-gai Chase National Park.
 As a young woman, she explored the area and taught herself to rock climb.
 She did not finish nursing training due to her "sensitive and highly-strung nature".
-Due to the interests of her parents, and an inheritance from an aunt, Emmeline Woolley, she had an independent income that enabled her to travel and climb.
+Thanks to an inheritance from her aunt Emmeline, she had an independent income that enabled her to travel and climb.

 Encountering Mount Cook (1906)

 Du Faur summered in New Zealand.
 In late 1906, she saw photographs of Mount Cook at the New Zealand International Exhibition in Christchurch.
-This prompted her to travel to the Hermitage hotel at Mount Cook, where she became determined to climb to the snow-capped summit.
+This prompted her to travel to the Hermitage hotel at Mount Cook Village, where she became determined to climb to the snow-capped summit, managing to do so four years later.